ExploreASL/Documentation/docs/Functions.md

 Note that the output always goes to the CBF image (in the future this could go to different stages, e.g. dcm2niiX or PWI stage)

+Note that BASIL is also implemented, but it doesn't allow a standard space quantification yet (it would need to use imSliceNumber)